mrismanaziz/Reforestation/README.md

-## My wife told me to rub the herbs on the meat for better flavor.
-That's sage advice.
+## ‘Put the cat out’ … ‘I didn’t realize it was on fire